yueguoguo/yueguoguo.github.io/_posts/2021-10-31-data-science-journey.md

   learning techniques cannot tackle with](https://towardsdatascience.com/applications-of-reinforcement-learning-in-real-world-1a94955bcd12).
-  I used to lead a project that uses the [OpenAI Gym framework](https://gym.openai.com) for reinforcement learing based recommender system.
+  I used to lead a project that uses the [OpenAI Gym framework](https://gym.openai.com) for reinforcement learing-based recommender system.
 Compared to the conventional approach, the reinforcement learning-based method has less restricted assumption on the static data samples for model training - it directly gets input from front-end queries and